 Capture and retain all plastic and other litter over 5mm including cigarette butts

-Simple step-by-step install
+Simple step-by-step install.

 Before installing a LittaTrap, the catch basin needs to be assessed and measured to gauge suitability.
-Follow the step-by-step guide to ensure the catch basin is measured accurately.
+Follow the step-by-step guide to ensure the catch basin is measured accurately..

 Traffic control must be well planned when installing or inspecting a LittaTrap.
 All standard rules and regulations governing Traffic Control and Health & Safety while working on the road must be followed at all times.
-All potential hazards must be identified and control methods put in place prior to undertaking any activity.

 Ensure to follow the instructions when installing a LittaTrap.

-Lift LittaTrap out of pit using handles
+Lift basket out of pit using handles

 LittaTrap filters should be inspected periodically to determine maintenance frequency.
 The frequency of maintenance services should be reviewed at the completion of each clean and modified if pollutant loadings deem this necessary.
 At the required maintenance interval the contaminants need to be removed from the filterbags and disposed of appropriately.
 The maintenance crew is responsible for the disposal of debris in accordance with all applicable regulations and is responsible for following all Health and Safety requirements.

 "SWIMS has a lot of experience in installing trash control devices in California, and we like the flexibility of the LittaTrap design and ease of installation.”

 Between June-December 2019, the LittaTrap unit caught a total of 473 gross pollutants.
 Almost 60 percent of all pollutants were cigarettes.